nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Should be able to hold up to 35000 students (NUS undergraduate cohort size) and 35000 appointments without a noticeable sluggishness in performance for typical usage.
 1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 1. The product is not required to export statistics reports to PDF files.
+1. The product is not required to export data for printing.
 1. There should be a mechanism to migrate data so that the application can be used with existing data on different machines.

 *{More to be added}*